allouf/Minting-Dapp/README.md

 ## Getting Started

-### Clone This Repo

-Use `git clone https://github.com/tomhirst/nft-minting-dapp-starter.git` to get the files within this repository onto your local machine.

 ### Environment Setup

 Duplicate `.env.example` to `.env` and fill out the `HARDHAT_CHAIN_ID` environment variable.
 The port from the example file, if it's free, will be fine in most cases.